Berkay-Ates/Berkay-Ates/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ... whatever ı can learn
 - 💞️ I’m looking to collaborate on ...
-- 📫 to reach me amail me atesberkay2356@gmail.com
+- 📫 to reach me email me atesberkay2356@gmail.com

 <!---
 BerkayAA/BerkayAA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.